|

 Advance to:

-Reading: Generals in Gray Lives of
+Recommended Reading: Generals in

-the Confederate Commander (Hardcover).
-Description: When Generals in Gray was published in 1959, scholars and critics
+Gray: Lives of the Confederate Commanders.
+Description: When Generals in Gray was published in 1959, scholars and critics immediately hailed it as one of the few indispensable

-immediately hailed it as one of the few indispensable books on the American Civil War.
-Historian Stanley Horn, for example,
+books on the American Civil War.
+Historian Stanley Horn, for example, wrote, "It is difficult for a reviewer to restrain his

-wrote, "It is difficult for a reviewer to restrain his enthusiasm in recommending a monumental book of this high quality and
+enthusiasm in recommending a monumental book of this high quality and value."
+Here at last is the paperback edition of Ezra

-value."
-Here at last is the paperback edition of Ezra J. Warner’s magnum opus with its concise,
+J. Warner’s magnum opus with its concise, detailed biographical sketches and—in

-detailed biographical sketches and—in an amazing feat of research—photographs of all 425 Confederate generals.
-Continued below...
+an amazing feat of research—photographs of all 425 Confederate

 The only exhaustive

 guide to the South’s command, Generals in Gray belongs on the shelf of anyone interested in the Civil War.
-RATED 5 STARS!
+5 STARS!

-Reading: Lee's Lieutenants: A Study in Command (912 pages).
-Description: Hailed as one of the greatest
+Recommended Reading: Lee's Lieutenants: A Study in Command (912 pages).
+Description: Hailed as one of the greatest Civil War books, this exhaustive study is an abridgement

-the Army of Northern Virginia from the first shot fired to the surrender at Appomattox
+of the original three-volume version.
+It is a history of the Army of Northern Virginia from the first shot fired to the

-- but what makes this book unique is that it incorporates a series of biographies of more than 150 Confederate officers.
-The
+is that it incorporates a series of biographies of more than 150 Confederate officers.
+The book discusses in depth all the

-book discusses in depth all the tradeoffs that were being made politically and militarily by the South.
+tradeoffs that were being made politically and militarily by the South.
 Continued below...

 The book does an excellent